 Blair Upper Cervical doctors are specially trained to locate spinal misalignments in the upper cervical spine and correct them.
 Spinal misalignment is located by running a battery of neurological tests that locate the spinal segments that have been injured and misaligned by a prior neck injury.

 It isn’t the correction that produces healing.
-It is the removal of nerve irritation and the adjustment “holding” in its normal position that allows the body to function better and proceed through a healing process.
+It removes nerve irritation and the adjustment “holding” in its normal position that allows the body to function better and proceed through a healing process.

 This is how Blair Chiropractic treatment can often help remove the underlying cause of many who suffer from PCS, shoulder pain, neck pain, headaches, and other chronic health problems by supporting the body in healing itself.